kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-using-models.md

 ---
 layout: page
-title: Creating Models
+title: Using Models
 date:   2019-07-16 00:19:00 -0400
 category: Guides
 nav_order: 2
 ---
-# Creating Models
+# Using Models
 {: .no_toc }
 Reactive Record interacts with JSON APIs using predefined models and schemas, which represent resources in your application, and usually map to records in your application's database.
 It's similar to the purpose of creating models in a model-view-controller framework.